Vietnam.vn - Nền tảng quảng bá Việt Nam

 Violations in extra teaching and learning at tutoring centers

-In mid-March, the People's Committee of Binh Hung Hoa A Ward (Binh Tan District, Ho Chi Minh City) said that through an inspection of a number of tutoring centers and extra-curricular teaching and learning facilities, the ward discovered violations related to regulations on extra-curricular teaching and learning.
+In mid-March, the People's Committee of Binh Hung Hoa A Ward (Binh Tan District, Ho Chi Minh City) announced that through an inspection of a number of tutoring centers and extra-curricular teaching and learning facilities, the ward discovered violations related to regulations on extra-curricular teaching and learning.

 Based on the inspection report, at the Ý Mỹ Tutoring Center, the inspection team recorded that the ground floor of the center has 2 rooms, both teaching elementary school students Vietnamese, math, and English.